delctrl/kuribohBot/README.md

 ## Acknowledgments

-* Thank's to [hosein2398](https://github.com/hosein2398/) for it's [Telegram Bot with Node Tutorial](https://github.com/hosein2398/node-telegram-bot-api-tutorial)
+* Thanks to [hosein2398](https://github.com/hosein2398/) for it's [Telegram Bot with Node Tutorial](https://github.com/hosein2398/node-telegram-bot-api-tutorial)
+* Thanks to every contributor of [Telegraf](https://github.com/telegraf/telegraf) for this incredible framework
-* Conner Panarella from YGO Hub for creating and maintaining the API from which this bot builds upon
+* Conner Panarella from YGO Hub for creating the API from which the first version of this bot was made
+* Alan from [YGOProDeck](https://ygoprodeck.com/) for maintaining the Yu-gi-Oh!
+API which is the basis for the current version of this bot
 * Yu-Gi-Oh!
 Trading Card Game is TM and copyright Konami Holdings Corporation.